Cloth Bound: $100 (plus $17.00 for S&H)

 Christopher Burkett crafted this retrospective volume with the same care and precision expressed in his photographs.
 The book’s 180 pages include 73 plates and four essays.
 Each book ordered directly from Christopher Burkett will be hand signed

 Christopher and Ruth Burkett self published this book to ensure the highest quality reproduction possible.The separations are scanned from original prints, and after two years of work, are “as close as you can get with ink and paper” to the original photographs.
-Gardner Lithograph is printing the book on Ikono gloss 115# paper from Germany—one of the finest papers made.
+Gardner Lithograph printed the book on Ikono gloss 115# paper from Germany—one of the finest papers made.

 Special Edition leather bound book and print set: $2,000.00